 Who can get married at St. Mary’s?

-First, either the bride or groom-to-be should be Catholic.
-Additionally, either the bride or groom-to-be (or their family) should be registered, practicing members of St. Mary’s for at least six months.
+First, one or both the bride or groom-to-be should be Catholic.
+Additionally, either the bride or groom-to-be (or their family) should be registered, practicing members of St. Mary’s for at least six months prior to beginning marriage preparation with the church.

 Also, couples need to be “free to marry” in the Catholic Church.
 If either the bride or groom-to-be has been married before, an annulment through the Church would need to be granted.
 This applies even if the person who was married before is not Catholic.
-No wedding date can be finalized until the annulment is completed.
+No wedding date can be finalized until the annulment is completed, and all paperwork and preparation has been completed.

 What steps should I take to be married at St. Mary’s?